About the course

 The MSt in Oriental Studies at Oxford aims to provide tailor-made courses for training graduate students at the beginning of their research in different areas of Oriental studies.

-The course is aimed at intending doctoral students who need some additional training before commencing their doctoral studies.
+The course is aimed at students who need some additional training before applying for doctoral studies.
 Only specified teaching staff in Oriental Studies accept students for this degree (a list of these staff is available on the faculty’s course webpage).
 Once you and your prospective supervisor have agreed on your course of study, it is not normally possible to make any changes.

-The MSt in Oriental Studies is designed for students who hold a BA in the same field as that of their proposed research, or one closely related.
+The MSt in Oriental Studies is designed for students who hold a first degree in the same field as that of their proposed research, or one closely related.
 As an example, most students who wish to study Arabic for this MSt will have either a BA in Arabic or one in which Arabic has been a majority of the course.
-The decision on whether a candidate's BA qualifies for the course is taken by the Faculty Board.
+The decision on whether a candidate's first degree qualifies for the course is taken by the Faculty Board.

-The precise content of the course followed by you is fixed by your supervisor in consultation with yourself in order to provide the most useful training for you.
+The precise content of the course is devised by your supervisor in consultation with yourself in order to provide the most useful training for you.
 The course content is in each case designed to advance your progress towards a research degree after the completion of the MSt.
 You may therefore be required by the supervisor, under the direction of the Faculty Board, to attend lecture courses, seminars, language classes and tutorials, and also to write more extended pieces of written work.

 Further information on the examination procedure for the MSt in Oriental Studies can be found in the Course Handbook, which can be accessed via the faculty's course webpage.